vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_iOS.md

 # Migration Guide

+## From 8.0.0 to 9.0.0
+#### Required Changes
+- Replace old provider dependency with v9 provider dependency.
+Check the updated [Document Reader Providers](../Features/DocumentReader/DocumentReader_Providers.md) page for more details on the new providers.
+- Update provider initialization to the new model.
+- Update Enrolment.initialize call to the new parameter set.
+Check the updated [Getting Started](../index.md) page for more details.
+-
 ## From 7.2.0 to 8.0.0
 #### Required Changes
 - Developers are now required to specify the provider for the orz/mrz and rfid features.
 Check the updated [Getting Started](../index.md) page